 It’s essential the air within your furnace remains uncontaminated, free of dust and other particles that can get caught on and embedded into the finish and cured, creating blemishes and imperfections in your metal.
 A filtration device is necessary to keep your furnace clean.

 Curing doesn’t happen instantaneously, and it’s crucial to consider the sum of time that it takes to reach the predetermined cure temperature, plus the time needed for the metal to remain at that temperature to complete the curing process.
 It’s in your best interest to have a temperature gauge and monitor the temperature of the furnace and the metal within.
 You should also test your powders to find the optimal temperature where curing occurs to take the guesswork out of your curing process.

 Custom Designed Powder Coating Furnace for Process Air Heating

 The Combustion Group takes all of the above into consideration when designing the perfect air heating and powder coating furnace for your operations.
-Each and every client’s project is studied carefully, and the best system offered based on the various process parameters which have to be satisfied as listed above.
+Each and every client’s project is studied carefully, and the best system is offered based on the various process parameters which have to be satisfied as listed above.

 We have years of experience assisting clients in the smelting and metalworking industry.
-The Combustion Group has designed and provided custom powder coating furnace solutions for Anglo Coal, Tongaat Hullett Starch, Anglo Platinum, Unilever and Bliss Chemicals.
+The Combustion Group has designed and provided custom powder coating furnace solutions for Anglo Coal, Tongaat Hulett Starch, Anglo Platinum, Unilever and Bliss Chemicals.